-The Lab has as its main aim the research, teaching and consultancy on aspects of energy and climate change.
+The main objective of the Laboratory is research, teaching and consulting on energy and climate change.

 - Solar Radiation Balance